-These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board (AASB) and the Corporations Act 2001 in Australia.
+These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board (AASB).
 The Fund is a for-profit entity for the purpose of preparing the financial statements.

 The financial statements are prepared on the basis of fair value measurement of assets and liabilities, except where otherwise stated.